akhoury/ginx/README.md

 ##TODO##

 * create a command line tool with tail -f feature, along with verbose flag
-* allow user to set storage file path
 * add Stop, Pause, Resume to the API
 * add auto detection feature for the format based on an example log line.
 * add support for Error logs
-* use a logger with different levels (info, error, warning, debug, trace)
+* log with different levels (info, error, warning, debug, trace) to an optional log file
 * use a better hashing algorithm for cursors keys
 * refactor some of the big functions
 * support other encodings